 - Chronic low-grade and severe inflammation has been shown to affect sleep quality and circadian rhythms, contributing to fatigue.

 IBD therapy and control of inflammation is consistently associated with improvement in fatigue and arguably the most critical factor related to fatigue in IBD.
-Controlling inflammation can be done in a variety of ways, but is best left up to you and your healthcare team.
+In fact, controlling inflammation is possible in a variety of ways.
+But is best left up to you and your healthcare team.

 Staying up to date on lab work like Vitamin D, CRP, and fecal calprotectin are beneficial strategies to ensure inflammation is being controlled.
 Inflammatory markers should routinely be checked and monitored for best outcomes.